McGranahanLab/Guidebook/Singularity/Singularity_recipy_anatomy.md

 # Anatomy of Singularity's recipy
 ## What is a recipy aka definition file?
 It is written in bash.
-## Main sections
+## Recipy skeleton
-Example of the definition file (singularity recipy):
+Example of the simpliest definition file (singularity recipy):
 ```
 Bootstrap: docker
 From: ubuntu:20.04